Disclaimer: I own nothing. Everything belongs to Tolkien.

 That day had begun as any other, at least for Erestor.
 Early rising at first light and a quick breakfast before taking his proper place in the library.
 Glorfindel, who was awake even before him, had berated him for his choice of diet as usual, which in the morning consisted of a piece of fruit and a couple slices of bread, stating that he was already too thin.
 Erestor paid no heed to his claim, knowing full well he was at his perfect weight.
 Aside from that, he did not have much time to eat that morning since it was unlike most other mornings, and he excused himself from the kitchens with his light meal.
 Lord Elrond and Lady Celebrían had left the previous night for Mirkwood to discuss some trade agreements, and there was much more work to be done in the Elf lord's stead.

-Erestor winced when the door to the library suddenly crashed open, sighing when he saw the two small, dark-haired Elflings running toward him.
+Erestor winced when the door of the library suddenly crashed open, sighing when he saw the two small, identical, dark-haired Elflings running toward him.
 This was exactly the disturbance he had not needed.
 "Erestor!
 Erestor!"

 "What is it?" he asked through gritted teeth.
-They were up earlier than usual, and clearly, with a vengeance.
+They were awake earlier than usual, and clearly, with a vengeance.

 The twin sons of Elrond stopped in front of the table, their matching gray eyes wide.
-"Elrohir and I were going down to breakfast," Elladan began.
+"Elrohir and I were going down to breakfast," Elladan began quickly.
 "And we wanted to race since the last one to the kitchens would be a rotten Orc."

 "Mm-hmm."
-Erestor turned back to the paperwork that lay in front of him as the older twin continued his explanation.
+Erestor turned back to the paperwork that sat in front of him, dipping his quill in the full vial of ink as the older twin continued his explanation.
 This already did not seem like it would end well.

 "And Elrohir fell on the carpet and skinned his knee!"
-Elladan finished.
-The younger twin nodded, pointing to his redder left knee.
+Elladan finished, all in the same breath.
+The younger twin nodded in agreement, pointing to his redder left knee.

-Erestor sighed as he raised his gaze to the young Elves.
+Erestor sighed as he paused in his writing and raised his gaze to the young Elves.
 "That is unfortunate," he said, setting his quill down.
-"But you just have to be more careful."
-It was only a small injury, which he knew would burn for some time.
-But it was not a matter of life and death, and therefore, he did not consider it a reason to bother him.
-"Now if you would excuse me-!"
+"But you simply must be more cautious."
+It was only a small injury which he knew would burn for some time, but it was not a matter of life or death, and therefore, he did not consider it a reason to bother him.
+"Now if you would excuse me–!"

 "But, Erestor, it hurts!"
 Elrohir protested, an effective pout appearing on his young face.

 At least, it was always effective on Elrond and Celebrían.
 Erestor had work to do.
-"The pain is only temporary, Elrohir," the advisor told him, continuing with the paperwork that needed to be completed.
-"It will not last long.
-Now if you please-!"
+"The pain is only temporary, Elrohir," the chief advisor told him, continuing with the paperwork that needed to be completed.
+"I assure you, it will not last long.
+Now if you please–!"

-"And what exactly would you like me to do about it?"
+"And what, pray tell, would you have me do about it?"
 A slightly annoyed smirk appeared at the corner of Erestor's lips.
-"There is not much to be done about such an injury, penneth."
+"There is not much to be done for such an injury, penneth."

 Elrohir glanced at Elladan before both twins turned back to the dark-haired Elf, their eyes wide once more.
 "Will you kiss it and make it feel better, Erestor?" the younger twin asked quietly.

 "Please, Erestor?"
 Elrohir pouted again.
-"That's what Naneth always does, and it feels better."
+"That is what Naneth always does, and it feels better."

 Instantly, Erestor inwardly cursed whoever had called Elrond and Celebrían away from Imladris and their twin terrors.
 Kissing an injury to make it feel better was a completely ridiculous idea.
 It was not uncommon for one or both Elflings to sustain some sort of scratch or bruise, but he had never been approached with this request.
 "Elrohir, I can assure you, that will not–!"